framsouza/eck-beats-kafka-logstash/README.md

 - Follow [stack helm deployment](https://github.com/framsouza/eck-resources-with-helm-charts) instructions to deploy elasticsearch & kibana
 - helm add [strimzi](https://strimzi.io/blog/2018/11/01/using-helm/) repo and install kafka operator
-- Once kafka operator was installed, apply [kafka.yaml](https://github.com/framsouza/eck-beats-kafka-logstash/blob/main/kafka.yaml) & [app1-topic.yaml](https://github.com/framsouza/eck-beats-kafka-logstash/blob/main/app1-topic.yaml) [app2-topic.yaml](https://github.com/framsouza/eck-beats-kafka-logstash/blob/main/app2-topic.yaml)
+- Once kafka operator was installed, apply [kafka.yaml](https://github.com/framsouza/eck-beats-kafka-logstash/blob/main/kafka.yaml) & [app1-topic.yaml](https://github.com/framsouza/eck-beats-kafka-logstash/blob/main/app1-topic.yaml), [app2-topic.yaml](https://github.com/framsouza/eck-beats-kafka-logstash/blob/main/app2-topic.yaml).
+It will create a Kafka cluster with 3 brokers and 2 topics (10 partitions each)
-- list kafka topics: `kubectl exec kafka-cluster-kafka-0 -- bin/kafka-topics.sh --list --bootstrap-server localhost:9092`
+- The [banana-app.yaml](https://github.com/framsouza/eck-beats-kafka-logstash/blob/main/banana-app.yaml) will run on ns `app1`, and [apple-app.yaml](https://github.com/framsouza/eck-beats-kafka-logstash/blob/main/apple-app.yaml) will run on ns `app2`, apply both manifests.
-- check events inside a topic: `kubectl exec kafka-cluster-kafka-0 -- bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic app1  --from-beginning`
+- Use a port-forward to be able to access theses application via browser, once you access it at this point you should have received messages in the kafka topics.
-- check topics settings: `kubectl exec kafka-cluster-kafka-0 -- bin/kafka-topics.sh --bootstrap-server localhost:9092 --describe --topic app`
+- Deploy beats, it will run a deployment because on this scenario there's no needed to run it as daemonset.
+It's using a autodiscovery feature and also collecting events from only 2 namespaces.
-- check consumer group list: `kubectl exec kafka-cluster-kafka-0 -- bin/kafka-consumer-groups.sh --bootstrap-server localhost:9092 --list`
+- Take a look in the [configmap-logstash.yaml](https://github.com/framsouza/eck-beats-kafka-logstash/blob/main/configmap-logstash.yml) this is how our multitiple pipeline on logstash is configured.
-- check consumer id by one consumer group: `kubectl exec kafka-cluster-kafka-0 -- bin/kafka-consumer-groups.sh --bootstrap-server localhost:9092 --describe --group logstash`
+- Apply the configmap-logstash.yaml and right after that apply the [logstash.yml](https://github.com/framsouza/eck-beats-kafka-logstash/blob/main/logstash.yml) deployment

 ### Flow
-Filebeat (with autodiscovery and filtering by namespace) -> Kafka -> Logstash -> Elasticsearch
+Filebeat (with autodiscovery and filtering by namespace) -> Kafka <- Logstash -> Elasticsearch

 ## Settings to be considered
 ### Partition Strategy

 Partition assingment define how client uses to distribute partition ownership amongst consumer instances.
-The default strategy is `range` which is ideally when you are consuming from *ONLY* one topic.
+The default strategy is `range` which is ideally when you are consuming from *ONLY* one topic as per Kafka documentation: `The range assignor works on a per-topic basis.For each topic,….`.
 In some case when you are consuming from more than one topic, for instance `topic_pattern => app.*`, you may want to change this strategy to have a better distribution between partitions and consumer.
 Check the following scenario:

 2 Topics: